renatomaia/coutil/doc/manual.md

 Channels
 --------

-Module `coutil.channel` provides functions for manipulation of _channels_ to be used to synchronize and transfer values between [independent states](#independent-state).
+Module `coutil.channel` provides functions for manipulation of _channels_ to be used to synchronize and transfer values between coroutines running in different [states](#independent-state).

-_Channels_ can be used for standard coroutines.
+_Channels_ can also be used by coroutines in the same _state_.
 However [events](#events) are usually more flexible and efficient in such case.

 You can access these library functions on _channels_ in [object-oriented style](#objectoriented-style).